Massagetae |

 [3] Mallory, J. P.; Mair, Victor H. (2000), The Tarim Mummies: Ancient China and the Mystery of the Earliest Peoples from the West, London: Thames & Hudson. pages 98-99

-[4] Pazyrik - The Valley of the Frozen Tombs, John F. Haskins
+[4] Pazyrik - The Valley of the Frozen Tombs, John F. Haskins[5] THE STRONGEST TRIBE, Yu.
+A. Zuev, page 33: "Massagets of the earliest ancient authors... are the Yuezhis of the Chinese sources"

 [6] The Huns, Rome and the Birth of Europe, Hyun Jin Kim, p.
 201/note 79